Skip to Content

 • Compatibility with All Implant Systems: Ensures versatility and ease of integration with existing dental implants.

-With these features, the Locator R-Tx system improves functionality and enhances the overall aesthetic appearance of dentures.
+With these features, the LOCATOR R-Tx system improves functionality and enhances the overall aesthetic appearance of dentures.
 The system’s innovative design helps dental professionals deliver better patient outcomes.

 Narrower Coronal Geometry